Sums of powers, and products of elements of the middle third Cantor set: Introduction.

 \begin{theorem} Suppose $\{K_i\} \subset \mathbb{R}$ are nonempty compact sets such that $K_{1}\supset K_2 \supset K_3 \supset ..$, and $K= \cap K_{i}$.
 If $F: \mathbb{R}^{m} \to \mathbb{R}$ is continuous, then $F(K^{m})=\cap F(K_{i}^{m})$. \end{theorem}

-It's not difficult to confirm, by considering $\C$ and the usual definition as the intersection of infinitely many nested compact sets, (at the $k+1$'st stage the set $K_{k+1}$ is obtained by deleting $2^{k}$ many open intervals each of length $1/3^{k}$ from the set $K_{k}$ at the $k$'th stage ), and the function $F(x,y)=x+y$, that $F(K_{i}^{2})=[0,2], \forall i\in \mathbb{N}$, and thus $\C +\C=[0,2]$.
-By considering the function $F(x,y)=xy$, and considering the sets $F(K_{i}^{2})$ for all $i$, we could find an estimate of the size of the set of common intersection, which has essentially been done in \cite{Cantor}, \cite{Mult}.
+It's not difficult to see, by considering $\C$ and the usual definition as the intersection of infinitely many nested compact sets, (at the $k+1$'st stage the set $K_{k+1}$ is obtained by deleting $2^{k}$ many open intervals each of length $1/3^{k}$ from the set $K_{k}$ at the $k$'th stage ), and the function $F(x,y)=x+y$, that $F(K_{i}^{2})=[0,2], \forall i\in \mathbb{N}$, and thus $\C +\C=[0,2]$.
+Even just considering the function $F(x,y)=xy$, and considering the sets $F(K_{i}^{2})$ for all $i$, an estimate of the size of the set of common intersection is tedious to determine.

 One could use this same technique and consider $F(x_{1},x_{2},..,x_{t})=x_{1}^{m}+x_{2}^{m}+..+x_{t}^{m}$ for any positive integers $t,m$, but then it becomes progressively more difficult to keep track of the intersections of the sets $F(K_{i}^{m})$ for all $i$, as $m$ is made large.
 For $m=2$ and $t=4$ this has been done in \cite{Sum}, but this is where the generalized construction of a Cantor set by Astels, and his theorems prove to be effective in order to get results.